peterw8102/Z80-Retro/lib/README.md

 |  A13  |  13  |    BCM27  |
 |  A14  |  19  |    BCM10  |
 |  A15  |  23  |    BCM11  |

+This gives the Pi write access to lower 64K of the extend Z80 address space.